JeremyRand/namecoin.org/docs/faq/index.md

 ### Is Namecoin anonymous?

-Like Bitcoin, Namecoin is not automatically anonymous.
+Like Bitcoin, issuing Namecoin transactions is not automatically anonymous.
 A thorough description of Bitcoin's poor anonymity properties is outside the scope of this FAQ.

-Electrum-NMC v4.0.6+ has experimental support for anonymity.
-To get high-quality anonymity, you need to hide information from several attackers:

-* Blockchain graph analysis.
-You should enable the anonymity mode in Electrum-NMC's settings, which will attempt to protect you from graph analysis that links your names together.
-* ElectrumX server operators.
-You should run your own ElectrumX server, and only allow it (and its Namecoin Core node) to connect via Tor.
-* Exchanges.
-You should only purchase NMC from exchanges that allow access over Tor, do not collect personally identifiable information, and allow trading an anonymous cryptocurrency (e.g. Monero or Zcash) for NMC.

-Namecoin Core does not yet support anonymity; nor do Electrum-NMC versions prior to v4.0.6.
+Both Namecoin Core and Electrum-NMC support resolving Namecoin names anonymously.

+To register names anonymously, see our [anonymous registration]({{ "/docs/name-owners/anonymity/" | relative_url }}) documentation.

 Namecoin anonymity is experimental and unaudited.
 Don't rely on it more than is warranted for your safety.